 Definitions of few basic terms related to the New York Times Spelling Bee.

-The following terms have specific meanings to players of the daily online New York Times Spelling Bee.
-One or two are used primarily by commenters in the Comments section of the Times Wordplay blog.
+One or two are used primarily by commenters in the Comments section of the

 Amazing